RigoLigoRLC/LC2KiCad/README.md

 ### Usable commands
 - `lc2kicad`  Without an argument, the help message will be displayed.

 - `lc2kicad -h` or `lc2kicad --help` Display the help message.

 - `lc2kicad -V` or `lc2kicad --version` Display the version and about message.

 - `lc2kicad FILE1 [FILE2] ...` Convert the files specified.

+  The following part describes other parameters that the program accepts.

+- `-a PARSER_ARGS` Specify parser arguments.
+This is used for compatibility fixes, feature switches and other configurations for serializer and deserializer.
+See current documentation: [Parser Arguments Descriptions](docs/parser_arguments.md)

 ### Not implemented functions
 - `-o PATH` Specify output path.
 - `-f CONFIG_FILE` Specify a configuration file rather than using the standard ones.
 Configuration file contains default output path, default parser arguments and other things.
-- `-a PARSER_ARGS` Specify parser arguments.
-This is used for compatibility fixes, feature switches and other configurations for serializer and deserializer.

 ### Functions planned
 - `--pipe` Read file from STDIN until an EOF flag, output will come out of STDOUT.